Jeff Jagodzinski: Return to college coaching

 After serving a season as wide receiver coach at Ave Maria University, he took the position of offensive coordinator at Georgia State University under Trent Miles.

 XFL

 On May 25, 2019, Bob Stoops hired Jagodzinski to be the offensive line coach for the Dallas Renegades.

 On March 9, 2020, Jagodzinski was promoted to offensive coordinator after previous OC Hal Mumme suffered an injury in a collision with a player and accepted an advisor role with the team.

 Kentucky

-On November 15, 2020 Jagodzinski was hired to coach Kentucky's offensive line for the remainder of the 2020 season after previous offensive line coach John Schlarman passed away.
+On November 15, 2020, Jagodzinski was hired to coach Kentucky's offensive line for the remainder of the 2020 season after previous offensive line coach John Schlarman died.